luki133/flight-widget/Flight Widget/README.txt

 Project with animation of turning random flight data with letters and numbers.
-Turn on this application to working is enough.
+Turn on this application in browser (exactly file index.html) to working is enough.
 There are Random data which are changing with every turn.